flux-framework/flux-core/doc/man1/flux-overlay.rst

 .. program:: flux overlay status

-``flux-overlay status`` reports the current status of the tree based overlay network.
+:program:`flux overlay status` reports the current status of the tree based overlay network.
 The possible status values are:

 full